-SISWP will work in partnership with SI Kemang and SI Jakarta in Indonesia to provide disaster relief funds for the following programmes to support disaster-affected families in Sulawesi and Lombok.
-This will help families:
+SISWP worked in partnership with SI Kemang and SI Jakarta in Indonesia to provide disaster relief funds to the following programmes to support disaster-affected families in Sulawesi and Lombok.
+These funds helped the families:

 • heal and recover with emergency healthcare and safety supplies.

-• improve their access to water and sanitation facilities.
+• improved their access to water and sanitation facilities.

-• build temporary and transitional shelter and schools.
+• built temporary and transitional shelter and schools.

-• rebuild their livelihoods through early recovery interventions.
+• rebuilt their livelihoods through early recovery interventions.

-A 7.5-magnitude earthquake struck Central Sulawesi, Indonesia, on Friday, September 28.
+A 7.5-magnitude earthquake struck Central Sulawesi, Indonesia, on Friday, September 28 2018.
 The quake, and the resulting 10-foot tsunami waves, levelled buildings and brought destruction to the city of Palu (pop.
 335,000) and surrounding areas.
-As of October 15, the death toll has exceeded 2,200 people, with up to 5,000 more missing and feared dead due to landslides and liquefaction.
-Thousands have been seriously injured.
-Around 80,000 people have been displaced, staying in over 200 sites.
-About 68,000 houses have been damaged or destroyed by the earthquake and tsunami, leaving some 330,000 people without adequate shelter.
+As of October 15 2018, the death toll had exceeded 2,200 people, with up to 5,000 more missing and feared dead due to landslides and liquefaction.
+Thousands had been seriously injured.
+Around 80,000 people had been displaced, staying in over 200 sites.
+About 68,000 houses were damaged or destroyed by the earthquake and tsunami, leaving some 330,000 people without adequate shelter.

-Access to Palu remains difficult as the airport is small and has been damaged in the earthquake and therefore can handle only a limited number of aircraft; road access has also been affected by the earthquake.
-Priority needs identified are temporary shelter items (tents, tarpaulins, blankets, plastic floor sheets and mattresses), emergency medical supplies and other non-food items, transitional shelter, water supply, sanitation, and hygiene promotion and early recovery.
-Many areas have yet to receive any assistance.
-It is monsoon rainy season and diseases like malaria, flu outbreaks and pneumonia are life threatening.
+Access to Palu was difficult as the airport is small and was damaged in the earthquake and therefore could handle only a limited number of aircraft; road access had also been affected by the earthquake.
+Priority needs were identified as: temporary shelter items (tents, tarpaulins, blankets, plastic floor sheets and mattresses), emergency medical supplies and other non-food items, transitional shelter, water supply, sanitation, and hygiene promotion and early recovery.
+Many areas had yet to receive any assistance.
+It was the monsoon rainy season and diseases like malaria, flu outbreaks and pneumonia are life threatening.

 Soroptimist International of the South West Pacific & SI Indonesia: Immediate Emergency Response (Phase 1)